-The following rehabilitation centers can accept birds, but not mammals:
+The following rehabilitation centers can accept birds, but not other wildlife:

 - Avian Conservation Center of Appalachia in Morgantown, WV